-^{118.} See Douglas E. Selvage, "Transforming the Soviet Sphere of Influence?
-U.S.-Soviet Détente and Eastern Europe, 1969-1976," Diplomatic History, Vol. 33, No. 4 (September 2009), doi.org/ 10.1111/j.1467-7709.2009.00804.x.
-On U.S. acceptance during this period of the Soviet Union's "special interests in Eastern Europe," see also Dobrynin, In Confidence, pp. 228, 243.
-The line Kissinger took during his January 1989 visit to Moscow is also worth noting in this context.
-For a recent account, see Thomas Blanton, "U.S. Policy and the Revolutions of 1989," in Svetlana Savranskaya, Thomas Blanton, and Vladislav Zubok, eds., Masterpieces of History: The Peaceful End of the Cold War in Europe, 1989 (Budapest: Central European University Press, 2010), paragraphs 30-33 in the online version, https://books.openedition.org/ceup/2760#tocto1n4.
+127 See Douglas Selvage, "Transforming the Soviet Sphere of Influence?
+U.S.-Soviet Détente and Eastern Europe, 1969-1976," Diplomatic History 33, no. 4 (September 2009) (link).
+On America's acceptance during this period of the USSR's "special interests in Eastern Europe," see also Dobrynin, In Confidence, pp. 228, 243.
+The line Kissinger took during his January 1989 visit to Moscow was cut from the same cloth.
+For an early account, see Michael Beschloss and Strobe Talbott, At the Highest Levels: The Inside Story of the End of the Cold War (Boston: Little, Brown, c1993) (link), pp. 13-17.
+For two recent accounts, see Thomas Blanton, "U.S. Policy and the Revolutions of 1989," in Svetlana Savranskaya, Thomas Blanton and Vladislav Zubok, eds., Masterpieces of History: The Peaceful End of the Cold War in Europe, 1989 (Budapest: Central University Press, 2010), paragraphs 30-33 (link), and Jeffrey Engel, When the World Seemed New: George H. W. Bush and the End of the Cold War (New York: Houghton Mifflin Harcourt, 2018), pp. 69-70.
+The notes of Kissinger's meetings with Yakovlev on January 16 (link) and with Gorbachev on January 17 (link) are also available online.

-And the Western powers should not mess things up by taking too hard a line with the Soviets.
-A hard line could lead to the fall of the Gorbachev government and a Soviet crackdown on Eastern Europe.
+government and a Soviet crackdown on Eastern Europe.
 This obviously had to be avoided.
-The Soviets, in particular, had to be assured that their security interests would be respected if they agreed to the reunification of Germany on essentially Western terms.
-It was only later that U.S. leaders realized that the Soviet Union had become too weak to prevent them from doing whatever they wanted.
+The Soviets, in particular, had to be assured that their security interests would be respected if they agreed to the reunification of Germany on essentially western terms.
+It was only later that U.S. leaders realized that the USSR had become too weak to prevent them from doing whatever they wanted.
 So by mid-1990, the February assurances were no longer taken as binding.
-What Gorbachev called the "sweet talk" continued, but the whole vision of a cooperative relationship based on mutual trust and mutual respect, it became increasingly clear, was at odds with the reality.
+What Gorbachev called the "sweet tallk" continued, but the whole vision of a cooperative relationship based on mutual trust and mutual respect, it became increasingly clear, was at odds with the reality.
 All of this was, and still is, deeply resented in Russia.
-Anatoly Adamishin, who had served as Shevardnadze's deputy foreign minister at the time, recently blamed the Bush administration's "we will do what we need to do and to hell with Russia" attitude for spoiling the chance to build a much healthier post-Cold War political relationship.119 Many Western scholars and other observers, while not putting the matter quite so bluntly, also seem to feel that the wrong road was taken in 1990.120
+Anatoly Adamishin, who had served as Shevardnadze's deputy foreign minister at the time, recently blamed the Bush administration's "we will do what we need to do and to hell with Russia" attitude for spoiling the chance to build a much healthier post-Cold War political relationship.128 And many western scholars and other observers, while not putting the matter quite so bluntly, also seem to feel that the wrong road was taken in 1990.129

 How is one to respond to that line of argument?
 The analysis here has led to certain conclusions.
 I think it is clear from the historical record that the assurances about NATO non-expansion that both Baker and Genscher gave the Soviets in February 1990 related not just to eastern Germany but to Eastern Europe in general.
 Genscher was quite explicit in this regard, Baker less so, but the evidence shows beyond reasonable doubt that he, too, had the Warsaw Pact area in general in mind.
-Those assurances amounted to promises- perhaps not legally binding promises but promises nonetheless-and Russian allegations to that effect were by no means baseless.
+Those assurances amounted to promises-perhaps not "legally binding" promises but promises nonetheless-and Russian allegations to that effect were by no means baseless.
 Russian leaders were not (as is sometimes said) simply concocting a false historical narrative for their own political purposes.
-The Soviets, however, were not deliberately misled at the time the assurances were given.
+But the Soviets were not deliberately misled at the time the assurances were given.
 If there was an element of bad faith here, it only came into play months later, when U.S. policy shifted and American leaders began to think about bringing the East Europeans into NATO.